orrpeles/gimp/README.md

 4.)
 Move the images to be one below the other (tools -> transform tools -> move) 5.)
 From layers menu choose merge layers
 6.)
 From file choose override <path>

+In case toolbox and layers widgets disappear, go to Window -> Toolbox and Window -> Layers respectively